cnedwards/cnedwards.github.io/_pages/about.md

 ### Semi-supervised New Event Type Induction and Description via Contrastive Loss-Enforced Batch Attention
 Carl Edwards and Heng Ji
 *Proc.
-The 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL2023).
+The 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
 2023.*
 \[[pdf](https://arxiv.org/abs/2202.05943)\]

 ### Team Skeletor at Touché 2021: Argument Retrieval and Visualization for Controversial Questions